 — are present in the model.

-Generics in TypeScript are used when we have to create generic components that can work on multiple data types.
+TypeScript generics are used when we have to create generic components that can work on multiple data types.
 For example, we don’t want to restrict our function to accept only number

-as the input parameter.
-It should scale as per the use-case and accept a range of types.
+as its input parameter.
+It should scale according to the use case to accept a range of types.

 Let’s write code for implementing a stack that handles generic data types: